Psycodelicss/rsschool-cv/cv.md

     * *Completed*
         * CS50 JavaRush
         * GeekBrains

 ***
 ## **Languages**
 * **Russian** - *Native*
 * **English** - *Beginner A1 (A2 in progress)*
-    >So far, I'm learning English in the Duolingo app and trying to use English everywhere by default.
+    >So far, I'm learning English in the "Duolingo" app and trying to use English everywhere by default.

 ***

 >**_Keep learning..._**